sam399/Price_Tracker/README.md

 ├── popup.css          # Styling (Daraz color theme)
 └── icon.png           # App Icon

-⚠️ Disclaimer
+## ⚠️ Disclaimer
-Educational Purpose Only.
+**Educational Purpose Only.**
 This project is created for educational and portfolio purposes to demonstrate browser automation capabilities.
 It is not affiliated with, endorsed by, or connected to Daraz or Alibaba Group.

---Users are responsible for complying with the target website's Terms of Service.
+* Users are responsible for complying with the target website's Terms of Service.

---The developer is not responsible for any misuse of this software.
+* The developer is not responsible for any misuse of this software.